Bukk1t/PiHoleBlocklist/README.md

 ## 🔄 Automatic Updates

-This blocklist is automatically updated every day (Every 24 hours at 00:00 UTC) using GitHub Actions.
+This blocklist is automatically updated every day (Every 24 hours) using GitHub Actions.

 The update system:
 - Downloads the latest versions of all included sources